gilesorr/robotface-utils/README.md

 Website-related utility scripts.

+## WARNING:

+2023-04-24: Currently busted on Mac as I committed without testing some `sed` text manipulation with the BSD version of `sed` first.
+Works fine on Linux (with GNU `sed`).
+Will attempt to fix in the next couple days.

+## Introduction

 This set of utility scripts (initially two, and a library they both use) were born out of my work at Toronto Public Library.
 When I told some friends about the `chkcertexpiry` script, they thought it was worth